Paid survey sites provide a reliable way to earn extra cash, but they do have a rather mixed reputation.

 12. Grab Any Invites to Focus Groups

 Like product tests, focus groups are something you’ll want to jump on if you see them.
-Many of the survey sites recruit for focus groups as a sideline, and they’re typically rather well-paid (in the region of $50-75 for an hour of your time).
+Many of the survey sites recruit for focus groups as a sideline, and they’re typically rather well-paid (in the region of anything for $50 to $200 for an hour of your time).

 Do you have any online survey tips to share, or any thoughts on these?
 Let us know in the comments below.